 We visited Tenby, a walled seaside town on the south coast of Wales.
 What I liked most were the cliffs, the steep lanes looking on the sea and the picturesque houses.
 Not to mention the wide sanded beach with the big rock in the middle of it, perfect for any photography’s enthusiast!
 Tenby is the perfect place to go with your partner, family or friends (apparently very sought-after for hen parties too!)

-When we visited it was end of October and a week day so we just showed up and were sat at a table, but I am sure it needs booking in summer, as it is extremely popular, thanks to its Medieval Flemish chimney which is thought to date back to the tenth century.
+When we visited it was end of October and a week day so we just showed up and were sat at a table, but I am sure it needs booking in summer, as it is extremely popular, thanks to its Medieval Flemish chimney which is thought to date back to the 10th century!

-On top of its unique set up and atmosphere, Plantagenet House offers an incredible menu full of fresh seafood delicatessen, including oysters, squid, mussels, scallops and more.
+On top of its unique set up and atmosphere, Plantagenet House offers an incredible menu full of fresh seafood including oysters, squid, mussels, scallops and more.

 Sorry, I got carried away with my reflections about towns’ souls there, but if you read my blog and know me, you know that I find satisfaction in places that give me something back more than their look, that’s also why I often stay in hostels and not hotels, or eat at the market rather than a fancy restaurant.

 But yes, here we are Aberystwyth, with your black sanded beaches and strong waves, you look like a fierce Welsh town, where your cafes still speak your beautiful language and your crime novels are famous around the whole country.